How to Train a Prophet Time-Series Forecasting Model in OML4Py

 ));

-You have officially created a machine learning model (prophet_sales_forecast_model) and saved it securely in the database.
-Right now, your model is sitting in the Datastore, waiting for instructions.
+If you ran the code above and got a “STATUS: TRAINED” message, congratulations!
+You have officially created a machine learning model (prophet_sales_forecast_model) and saved it securely using the OML Datastore.
+Right now, your model is sitting natively inside the database, waiting for instructions.

 See you in Part 3!